broadinstitute/cromwell/docs/tutorials/Containers.md

 For example, in SLURM, we can use the normal SLURM configuration as explained in the [SLURM documentation](../backends/SLURM), however we'll add a `submit-docker` block to execute when a task is tagged with a docker container.

 When constructing this block, there are a few things to keep in mind:
-- Make sure Singularity is loaded (and in our path), for example you can call `module load Singularity/3.0.1` if module is installed on your system.
+- Make sure Singularity is loaded (and in PATH).
+If `module` is installed for example you can call `module load Singularity`.
+If the cluster admin has made a Singularity module available.
+Alternatively you can alter the `PATH` variable directly or simply use `/path/to/singularity` directly in the config.
 - We should treat worker nodes as if they do not have stable access to the internet or build access, so we will pull the container before execution of the task.